Dentists

 A patient receiving private dental care in France

 Dentists that are conventionnés Secteur 1 apply state-set tariffs for all standard treatments.
-These will be the cheapest dentists, with 70% of their fee covered by social security.
+These are the cheapest dentists, with 60% of their fee covered by social security.
 Dentists known as conventionnés Secteur 2 rates are higher but still meet state regulations.

 Finally, a non-conventionné Secteur 3 dentist is the most expensive as their rates are not regulated.
 State security will only reimburse a small part of their fees, so you will need good dental insurance or deep pockets to cover the rest.

-Typically, you will take out optional insurance for dentistry in France to pay all or part of the remaining 30% of the bill not covered by social security.
-Most private insurance (mutuelle) providers also reimburse non-routine dental care services.
-Some reputable insurance providers in France offering different packages include:
+Most people take out optional insurance for dentistry in France to pay all or part of the remaining 30% of the bill not covered by social security.
+Most private insurance providers also reimburse non-routine dental care services.

 However, your private dental insurance may not pay for every procedure.
-For example, most insurance packages only partially (if at all) cover treatments, such as scaling and root planning, elimination of dental calculus, and surgical implantation, according to an oral health study (2022).
+For example, most insurance packages only partially (if at all) cover treatments, such as scaling and root planning, elimination of dental calculus, and surgical implantation.

 In addition, some dental insurance packages will be capped (mutuelle dentaire avec plafond), meaning the amount it will annually reimburse is limited.
 Your insurance may also specify how many teeth you can treat or how many crowns you can replace in a year.